brianshumate/nerdherder/README.md

 /_/|_/\__/_/  \_,_/_//_/\__/_/  \_,_/\__/_/
 ```

-This is NerdHerder, a little toy project that searches GitHub by location,
+This is NerdHerder, a little toy project that searches GitHub users by
-and builds a static website containing all the found nerds.
+location, and builds a static website containing all the found nerds.

 ## Prerequisites